TCPKEY(8) Maintenance Commands and Procedures TCPKEY(8)

 Paranoid.
 Do not print any keying material, even if saving.
 Instead of an actual hexadecimal digit, print an ‘X’ when this flag is turned on.

 Verbose.
-Print the messages being sent into the PF_KEY socket, and print raw seconds values for lifetimes.
+Print the messages being sent into the pf_key(4P) socket, and print raw seconds values for lifetimes.

 Add an SA.
-Because it involves the transfer of keying material, it cannot be invoked from the shell, lest the keys be visible in ps(1) output.
-It can be used either from the interactive tcpkey> prompt or in a command file specified by the -f option.
+Because it involves the transfer of keying material, this command and its parameters cannot be passed in as arguments to tcpkey, lest the keys be visible in ps(1) output.
+It can be used either from the interactive ‘tcpkey>’ prompt or in a command file specified by the -f option.
 The add command accepts all extension-value pairs described below.

 Delete a specific SA.
 This command requires the src extension, and the dest extension.
 If the SA is in use, it will be marked for deletion and no longer used for new connection setup.
-However, existing connections will continue to use it.
+Existing connections will however continue to use it until they are closed.

 Look up and display a security association.
 Like delete, this command only requires src and dest.